vitorghi/debezium-kinesis/README.md

 # debezium-kinesis
 Validating embedded debezium streaming change data into Kinesis

-It's expected to have AWS CLI configured (must run `aws configure` with a default profile) and Java 8
+It's expected to have:
+- AWS CLI configured (must run `aws configure` with a default profile)
+- Java 8
+- maven 3+

 # Run with